 Event planning guidelines

-This section was created to assist with general event planning and to guide event organizers through the City's Outdoor Event Permit application process.
+This section was created to assist with general event planning and to guide event organizers through the City of Kelowna's Outdoor Event Permit application process.
 Important City and other stakeholder requirements are provided to ensure proper permits are in place for the delivery of a safe and successful event.

 Prior to completing and submitting an event application, please review these A-to-Z guidelines to ensure that your event complies with our event policies, procedures and regulations.